Check What Version of Windows 10 You Have install on your computer/laptop

 Bonus: Show Windows 10 Build number on Desktop

-If you are looking for display windows 10 build number on your Desktop, follow the registry tweak below.
+If you are looking to display the windows 10 build number on your Desktop, follow the registry tweak below.

 - This will open Windows registry editor,